polifonia-project/stories/anna:hearing-impaired/readme.md

 ## Occupation

 ## Knowledge/Skills
-SHe has a knowledge of popular music.
+She has a knowledge of popular music.
 She is learning sign language.

 ## Interests
 Anna is a fan of live music.
 She became hearing imparied in later life.